-2.9 Supported operating system types
+2.8 Supported operating system types

-TETware has been implemented for use on computers which run UNIX operating systems and also on computers which run the Windows NT operating system.
+TETware-Lite has been implemented for use on computers which run UNIX operating systems and also on computers which run the Windows NT and Windows 95 operating systems.
+Distributed TETware has been implemented for use on computers which run UNIX operating systems and also on computers which run the Windows NT operating system.

-The design of TETware and its predecessors has been influenced to some extent by the facilities that are available on UNIX systems.
-While care has been taken to ensure that both implementations operate in as similar a way as possible, it is inevitable that certain differences exist.
-These differences are discussed further in the appendix entitled "Implementation notes for TETware on Windows NT systems" at the end of this guide.
+The design of TETware and its predecessors has been influenced to a large extent by the facilities that are available on UNIX systems.
+While care has been taken to ensure that the UNIX and Win32 implementations operate in as similar a way as possible, it is inevitable that certain differences exist between them.
+These differences are discussed further in the appendix entitled "Implementation notes for TETware on Win32 systems" at the end of this guide.